shadenalsaif-creator/drowsiness-detection/README.md

 - Performance drops in near-total darkness (no camera can compensate for zero light); an infrared camera would address this, matching real in-car systems.
 - Currently single-driver (one face) by design.
-- Future: add head-pose/yawning cues, package as a desktop GUI, and evaluate on a dedicated niqab eye dataset.
+- Future:
+- Add head-pose estimation.
+- Add yawning detection.
+- Build a mobile version.
+- Deploy on edge devices (Raspberry Pi / Jetson Nano).
 ---

 ## Acknowledgements